Which Monarchies Have Coronations? What Succession Ceremonies Do Other Monarchies Have?

 Consecration of King Harald V and Queen Sonja, 1991; Photo: Royal House of Norway

 The coronation of King Haakon VII and Queen Maud in 1906 was the last coronation in Norway.
 In 1908, the constitutional provision requiring the coronation was repealed.
-Since then, the monarch has only been required to take a formal accession oath in the Council of State and then in the Storting, the Norwegian parliament.
+Since then, the monarch has only been required to take a formal accession oath in the Council of State and in the Storting, the Norwegian parliament.
 King Olav V, desiring a religious ceremony to mark his accession to the throne in 1957, instituted a ceremony of royal consecration.
-This rite took place again in 1991 when King Harald V and Queen Sonja were similarly consecrated.
-Both consecrations were held where the coronation rite had formerly taken place, Nidaros Cathedral in Trondheim, Norway.
+This rite was held again in 1991 when King Harald V and Queen Sonja were similarly consecrated.
+Both consecrations were held at the site of the past coronations, Nidaros Cathedral in Trondheim, Norway.

 Sultanate of Oman